General Data Protection Regulation

 On May 25, 2018, a new landmark privacy law called the General Data Protection Regulation (GDPR) replaces the patchwork of national data protection laws across the European Union for the past 20 years.
 The GDPR expands the privacy rights of EU individuals and places new obligations on all organizations that market, track, or handle EU personal data.

-- As companies are increasingly using data intelligence to understand and serve customers better, it's critical that they are accountable to individual's rights to privacy and security.
+- As companies are increasingly using data intelligence to understand and serve customers better, it's critical that they are accountable to an individual's rights to privacy and security.

 - Organizations need to respect their privacy by restricting what personal data they collect and process and by safeguarding that data.
 Privacy obligations apply to any information, either by itself or used with other pieces of information, that could identify an individual person living in the European Union.